 Aim of the Project

-International research project on interactions in / around entrepreneurship education between students' entrepreneurial intentions, expected and experienced inspiration from the course, students' receptiveness to inspiration and self-knowledge or personal goal awareness.
+International research project on interactions in the context of entrepreneurship education between students' entrepreneurial intentions, expected and experienced inspiration from the course, students' receptiveness to inspiration and motivational self-knowledge (personal goal awareness).

 Anne van Ewijk, Abu Dhabi University (Dubai, UAE) – Principal Investigator